How to Choose the Best Heat Applied Transfer for Custom Printing

 Screen printed transfers offer the same durability as regular screen printing.

-Vinyl, rhinestone, and screen printed transfers are the most common forms of heat applied transfers.
-Looking at these types, we will focus on how to choose the best type of heat transfer for your printing job at hand.
+Vinyl and screen printed transfers are the most common forms of heat applied transfers.
+Looking at these types, we will focus on how to choose the best heat applied transfer for your printing job at hand.

 How to Choose the Best Heat Applied Transfer for Each Job